Mayank-Golchha/Tic-Tac-Toe/README.md

 # Tic Tac Toe in C (Minimax AI)

-A console-based Tic Tac Toe game implemented in C, featuring an unbeatable AI powered by the **Minimax algorithm**.
+A terminal-based Tic Tac Toe game implemented in C, featuring an unbeatable AI powered by the **Minimax algorithm**.

 ## 🎮 Features
 - **Human vs AI** gameplay